 - Ask the staff member you are working with to be kept informed throughout their investigation.
 They may need to speak to other staff members or parents.
-Make sure that all of your information is handled with care, and if you have any concerns about how your information is being handled, take the situation higher up.
+Make sure that all of your information is handled with care, and if you have any concerns about how your information is being handled, escalate your concerns to someone higher up.

 - Document every incident, verbal altercation, physical altercation, and bruise.
 Write down the dates your child discloses things to you and the exact words your child uses.

-- It is not your job to reprimand the teacher or create consequences.
+- It is not your job to reprimand the school teacher or serve out consequences.
 Do not approach the teacher in question personally.
 Follow the chain of command and let the school administrator, safeguarding lead, or whichever professional you are working with deal with how to handle the case.

-Help your child to understand that bullying is never acceptable and that this situation is not their fault.
+- Help your child to understand that bullying, (and teachers bullying students, in particular), is never acceptable and that this situation is not their fault.
 If your child seems stressed, can’t sleep, has physical complaints, or you have any other concerns, talk to a professional.
 A pediatric counselor, health professional such as a doctor, or a mental health specialist can help your child through this tough time and talk to them about bullying prevention in ways that they can understand.

 Do you want to learn more about bullying?
 We’ve got more info on dealing with bullies here.